 How to Ask for a Recommendation

-We recommend that you have a few items available for those from who you wish to request a letter of recommendation.
+Ideally, you should have a few items available for those from who you wish to request a letter of recommendation.

 - A resume/CV.
-View a sample resume for students HERE.
+View a sample resume for students.

 - A letter requesting a recommendation in addition to the reasons you want to attend medical school.

-- The mailing address of where the letters should be sent.
+- The mailing address of where the letters should be sent if by mail.